\"Writing.Com

 “Times were hard, but Papa took Moses in anyway, cleaned him up and fed him.
 Moses asked if he could stay on as a groom despite the lack of normal wages, likely more grateful for Papa’s kindness and no longer homeless than for any pittance Papa could afford to pay.
 But Moses’ needs were simple.
 He never complained of anything and was content to sleep on a cot in the tack room where he kept a hot plate for heating meals.
 Moses was always upbeat and eventually became known as a fixture in Papa’s barn, never failing to greet a passerby with a congenial, ‘mawnin boss,’ or a ‘howdya do missem.’

 “And let me tell you, Robby,” Mike reflected.
 “What a boon Moses turned out to be.
 He was not only there to potty-train me, but he was a brilliant horseman.
-Papa learned a sackful of homespun training skills that dovetailed his own talents.
+Papa learned a sackful of homespun training skills that dovetailed his own conventional talents.
 Yeah, Papa really admired that old Negro’s extraordinary way with horses.
-He’d marvel at Moses’ eerie affinity for bonding with them— as if he could reach in and touch their equine souls that galvanized their competitive spirit.
+He’d marvel at Moses’ eerie affinity for bonding with them— it was as if he could reach in and touch their equine souls that galvanized their competitive spirit.

 “Moses would stay with a sore horse for hours, or even days after a race… humming old spirituals while massaging swollen joints with his special poultices if he thought it would comfort one of Papa’s worn-out nags even the slightest.
 Moses used to tell me he could even talk to horses, and let me tell ya something, sir— I believed him, too.
 Still do,” Mike said, smiling.